WGUNDERWOOD/DyadicKDE.jl/replication/README.md

 ## Julia scripts

-The Julia scripts can be run by executing the shell script `RUNME.sh`.
+The Julia scripts can be run using the `Makefile`.

 ### `make_distribution_plot.jl`